paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-001-the-comptroller-of-the-currency.md

 ### Statutory Notes

+#### Amendment of Subsection (b)
+Pub.
+L. 119–27, §§ 4(b)(2), 20, July 18, 2025, 139 Stat.
+434, 466, provided that, effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, subsection (b) of this section is amended by adding at the end the following:

+(3) Regulation of Federal qualified payment stablecoin issuers

+The Comptroller of the Currency shall, in coordination with other relevant regulators and consistent with [section 5913 of this title](./chapter-056-regulation-of-payment-stablecoins.md#section-5913), issue such regulations and orders as necessary to ensure financial stability and implement [section 5903(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5903/a&num=0&edition=prelim).

+See 2025 Amendment note below.

 #### References in Text
 The Enhancing Financial Institution Safety and Soundness Act of 2010, referred to in subsec. (b)(2), is Pub.
 L. 111–203, title III, July 21, 2010, 124 Stat.
 1520.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-053-wall-street-reform-and-consumer-protection.md#section-5301) and Tables.